 Medical Marijuana Laws In Illinois

 Medical marijuana patients in Illinois are able to possess up to 2.5 ounces (70.9 grams) of marijuana during a 14-day period.
-Medical marijuana patients are allowed to grow up to five plants in their household.
+Patients are allowed to grow up to five plants in their household.
 Medical patients in Illinois can qualify for cannabis treatment if they have at least one of the following qualifying medical conditions:

 - Agitation of Alzheimer’s disease